Keeping Eyes on Jesus Amid Changes, American Pastor Reflects on Church Struggles

 China Christian Daily: Could you please introduce yourself to our readers?

 Aaron Steward: I am a pastor of a church in Seattle, Washington.
-We partner with the Outreach Foundation, which is interested in equipping and helping churches in China, particularly through the three-self division of churches, but really all Christians.
+We partner with the Outreach Foundation, which is interested in equipping and helping churches in China, particularly through the registered “three-self” churches, but really all Christians.
 This is my third visit to China to support the faith of the Christians here.

 China Christian Daily: What were your takeaways from this trip?